Pavel-research/raml-typesystem-shapes/README.md

     subTasks: Task[]
 ```

-However when new *Task* is being added in the system we represent it with following RAML type:
+When new *Task* is being added in the system we prefer to represent incoming payload with following RAML type:

 ```raml
 NewTaskData: